abdrahmansoltan/Learning-Notes/Git/01-Git.md

 ### Advantages of distributed version control

 - no need to communicate with a central server
-- faster
+- Encourages collaboration and discipline
+- allow for "Archive versions" and managing historical data
 - no network access required
 - no single failure point as (Everyone can keep working.
-They've each got their own repository)
+They've each got their own repository) + we can recover from accidental deletions

 ---